-All animals acquired for use in research, teaching, and testing at FAU must be procured through Comparative Medicine and should be appropriately acclimated.
+All animals acquired for use in research, teaching, and testing at FAU MUST be procured through Comparative Medicine and should be appropriately acclimated prior to any experimental procedure.
 This is not only essential for the well-being of the animals but also for the scientific outcome of the study.